Sorting with Teams: Introduction

+Our model can generate the dispersion of earnings as well as its decomposition between and within firms as empirically documented by \citet{Song:2019}.
+We use the cross-sectional distribution of earnings and the decomposition of earnings variation into within-firm and between-firm variation to estimate the underlying distributions of worker skills and firm values.
+We show that only changing the distribution of firm projects between 1981 and 2013, the share of within-firm earnings dispersion would have increased by 22 percentage points.
+Changing the distribution of workers, we show that the share of within-firm earnings dispersion would have decreased by 38 percentage points.
+That is, our counterfactual analysis shows that both the changes in the worker and project distributions are important in the model in generating the observed change in earnings dispersion.

 \textbf{Related Literature}.
-There is an extensive literature on one-to-one assignment models in the tradition of \citet{Becker:1973}, which is surveyed in \citet{Sattinger:1993}, \citet{Chiappori:2016}, \citet{Chade:2017}, and \citet{Eeckhout:2018r}.
-This literature, in particular, analyzes conditions under which sorting is positive or negative.
-Our contribution is to characterize equilibrium sorting for a multimarginal assignment problem with heterogeneous firms and multiple heterogeneous workers whose skills are imperfect substitutes.
+There is an extensive literature on one-to-one assignment models in the tradition of \citet{Becker:1973}.
+This literature, in particular, analyzes conditions under which sorting is positive or negative.\footnote{\citet{Boerma:2023} provides a closed-form solution to a one-to-one assignment that is neither positive sorting nor negative sorting, which they call composite sorting.} Our contribution is to characterize sorting for an assignment problem with heterogeneous firms and multiple heterogeneous workers whose skills are imperfect substitutes.
 We provide a complete equilibrium characterization for this problem, and show this equilibrium features neither positive nor negative sorting.